Chapter 8: Legal Rights and Legal Assistance Resources

 The Americans with Disabilities Act (ADA) prohibits disability-based discrimination in employment, state and local government programs, transportation which serves the public, public places (such as businesses and commercial establishments) and telecommunications (largely telephone services).
 Title II of the ADA applies to state and local government programs and thus applies to public schools and to many colleges and vocational schools.

 This webpage will show you which free publications you can order or view on-line.
 Call the phone number above to order the publication you need.
 Publications are available in standard print as well as large print, audiotape, Braille, and computer disk for people with disabilities.
-The general categories for publications include:

 This program provides up-to-date information and technical assistance to any interested party.
 Whether its a small business owner, a corporation or a person with a disability.
 Through the ADA Information Line you can receive information relating to ADA requirements or order free publications.
 The ADA Materials promotes compliance to all entities, small business, non-profit, or corporation and state and federal governments.
 The ADA Speakers Bureau provides expert speakers at selected national and regional conferences and training sessions.